eckoecho/Chicago-Crime-Analysis/README.md

 Establish hotlines and reporting mechanisms for human trafficking cases.
 Invest in research and data collection to understand the patterns of human trafficking.
-This project aims to contribute to creating safer communities in Chicago by providing actionable insights derived from thorough data analysis.

 __________________________________________
 For Further Information